cysouw/diathesis/text/c10_participle.md

 - Das Kronendach sei durch Holzeinschlag geöffnet, so daß mehr Sonnenlicht durchdringen und den Boden austrocknen könne.^[~~DWDS~~: Berliner Zeitung, 29.09.1997.]
 :::

 There are some transitive verbs that do not appear to allow a *Zustandspassiv*, like *ärgern* 'to irritate' [@next a,b].
 Among those verbs without a *Zustandspassiv* there is a recurrent alternative to use a preverb to attain the expected meaning, like *verärgern* 'to irritate' [@next c], see also [@sec:preverb-transitive-with-unaccusative].
 Maienborn [-@maienborn2007: 102--103] also discusses the claims in the literature that some verbs do not allow for a *Zustandspassiv*, but she dismisses such claims as the effect of pragmatic restrictions on their usage.
 At the end of this section I will list some verbs that appear to be at least problematic, if not completely impossible.
-However, the extend of applicability of the *Zustandspassiv* needs more in-depth corpus investigation.
+However, the extent of applicability of the *Zustandspassiv* needs more in-depth corpus investigation.

 ::: ex
 - Die Schüler ärgern den Lehrer.